Affiliate links on Android Authority may earn us a commission. Learn more.

-Amazon Prime launched in Canada back in 2013, and the company is still adding new features to this day.
+Amazon brought Prime to Canada back in 2013, but the service has grown by leaps and bounds in the last eight years.
 The Seattle-based company boasts over two million subscribers north of the border, and there are plenty of good reasons to sign up.
-From streaming perks to fast and free shipping, your membership is almost guaranteed to pay dividends on the subscription price.
+From streaming perks to fast and free shipping, your membership should quickly pay dividends on the subscription price.
 Let’s dig into everything you’ve ever wanted to know about Amazon Prime in Canada.

 If you’ve never tried the service, we’ll dig into the perks, prices, and everything else you might want to know.
 Even if you’ve given Prime a shot in the past, there’s bound to be a new feature or two on the menu.
 You can sign up right now at the button below.

 Amazon Prime launched as a premium subscription service that hooks you up with fast, free shipping on millions of items purchased directly from Amazon.
 Now, Prime is an all-encompassing service with music, video, and even game services.